Frequently Asked Questions

 Q: Does PATROL offer courses that meet POST mandates and OSHA standards?

 A: Yes.
-PATROL delivers three courses on Use of Force and Deadly Force to help your agency meet this POST mandated training requirement.
-PATROL also offers one course on Bloodborne Pathogens and two courses on HazMat to help meet OSHA standards.
+PATROL delivers three courses on Use of Force and Deadly Force to help your agency meet POST-mandated classroom requirements for Use of Force training.
+PATROL also offers the following courses to help agencies meet OSHA standards: AWAIR and Employee Right-to-Know, Bloodborne Pathogens, Hearing Conservation, HazMat Awareness Level 1 and 2, Personal Protective Equipment, Respiratory Protection, and Fire Extinguishers.
 Each course is approved for one POST credit.

 Q: How do I suggest a topic for PATROL courses?

-A: We welcome ideas for PATROL content!
-Please make course suggestions to Laura Honeck at patrol@lmc.org or 651-281-1280.
+A: We welcome ideas for PATROL content.
+Please make course suggestions to Kristen LeRoy at patrol@lmc.org or 651-281-1268.

 Q: What if I have a question about the content of a PATROL course or disagree with advice in a PATROL course?

 A: Since PATROL deals with developing legal issues, many courses are subject to some legal interpretation.
 We highly recommend you share PATROL materials and any questions about application of the law with your agency’s legal counsel (attorney and/or prosecutor).
-In fact, we’ll provide PATROL legal briefs emailed monthly to legal advisors for your agency as a free benefit of your PATROL subscription.
-You can also direct questions about PATROL course content to Laura Honeck, LMCIT Program Coordinator, at patrol@lmc.org or 651-281-1280.
+In fact, we’ll email monthly PATROL legal briefs to your legal advisors as a free benefit of your PATROL subscription.
+You can also direct questions about PATROL course content to Kristen LeRoy at patrol@lmc.org 651-281-1268.

 Q: What if I need help getting connected to PATROL?